isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining at most %1 IPv4 leases starting from address %2

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain a page of leases beginning with the specified address.
+This debug message is issued when the server is attempting to obtain a page of leases beginning with the specified address.

 DHCPSRV_MEMFILE_GET_PAGE6